dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 - The last runtime dependency, [`reflect-metadata`](https://github.com/rbuckton/reflect-metadata), is also used internally by Nest.js framework while it's marked as a peer dependency.
 This library gives Nest.js the ability to manage decorators on runtime through a reflective API.
 Being a peer dependency, we also explicitly define it in our project.

 Besides these seven runtime dependencies, we also needed to define two [development dependencies](https://docs.npmjs.com/files/package.json#devdependencies) on our app.
-The first one, `@types/node`, provides TypeScript definition of the Node.js API.
+The first one, `@types/node`, provides TypeScript definition for the Node.js API.
 With it, we can use count on TypeScript to check if our code is valid while interacting with Node.js directly.
-The second development dependency, [`ts-node`](https://github.com/TypeStrong/ts-node), allows us to execute TypeScript files directly without transpiling it to JavaScript first.
+The second development dependency, [`ts-node`](https://github.com/TypeStrong/ts-node), allows us to execute TypeScript files directly without prior transpilation to Javascript.
 Using this library on production is not advised, as it adds a lot of burden to the process.

 ### Bootstrapping Nest.js Applications